Gatixan/Gatixan/README.md

 -------------------------------------------------------------------------------
 I prefer to keep my space comfortable, so if any of these apply to you, please **don’t interact:**

  - **You’re judgmental, passive-aggressive, or mean-spirited AND treat strangers poorly** just because they’re not part of your circle.
-If you get joy from putting others down, just don’t.

 - **You thrive on online drama, petty fights, or pointless “callouts.”** I don’t care who’s “canceled” this week — I won’t get involved, and I don’t want to hear about it.

 - **You police how others experience their identity, mental health, or interests.** If you think it’s your job to tell people how they should exist, you’re wrong.
   - **This includes people who invalidate, fakeclaim, or dislike systems.** Especially if you don’t have a dissociative disorder but still feel entitled to decide which systems are "real" or "acceptable."

 - **You expect me to tolerate toxicity for the sake of “debate.”** I’m not here to entertain bad-faith arguments or have my boundaries tested like a game.

-- **You are/support proshippers, bigots, Zionists, or endogenic “systems.”** Just leave.
+- **You are/support proshippers, bigots, zionists, or endogenic “systems.”** Just leave.

 ---
 ## <p align=center> LINKS </p>
+---
 <table align="center">
   <tr>
     <td><b>ART PAGES</b></td>